-If a fault is detected in the battery, two LEDs flash on the battery level indicator.
-Contact an authorised specialist dealer in such a case.
+If a battery error is detected, two LEDs flash on the battery level indicator.
+Contact an authorised specialist dealer if this happens.

-Code Description Method of resolution If the battery is outside its charging temperature range, three LEDs will flash on the battery level indicator Disconnect the battery from its charger until it comes within the charging temperature range.
+Code Description Me ethod of resolution File File If the battery is outside its charging temperature range, three LEDs will flash on the battery level indicator > Disconnect the battery from its charger until it comes within the charging temperature range.
 Do not connect the rechargeable battery to the charger again until the permitted charging temperature has been reached.
-If a fault is detected in the battery, two LEDs flash on the battery level indicator Contact your specialist dealer.
-42000 No LEDs will flash if the charger is defective.
-One or more LEDs will light up permanently depending on the battery level Contact your specialist dealer. Δ 7777 No LEDs will light up if there is no power Check all plug connections.
+If a fault is detected in the battery, two LEDs flash on the battery level indicator > Contact your specialist dealer.
+No LEDs will flash if the charger is defective.
+One or more LEDs will light up permanently depending on the battery level • Contact your specialist dealer. \Box No LEDs will light up if there is no power > Check all plug connections.
 Check the contacts on the battery for dirt.
-Clean the contacts carefully if they need it.
+Clean the contacts carefully if they need cleaning.
 Contact your specialist dealer if the problem persists.